There's an art to getting people started with your product or service. Here are the Nuggets that any new product should definitely use.

 Once we’ve made a public statement, we make consistent decisions to support it

 Allowing people to select their own aims is a great way of providing long-lasting accountability and a more tailored onboarding experience.
-Duolingo do a great job here by asking you to set a daily goal.

 Onboarding processes ask us to complete a series of tasks, of numerous sizes and complexities, so it's natural that we'll not complete every part of the onboarding process.

-Our sense of self bleeds into what we own.
 Foster a sense of personal ownership within the onboarding process from early on to create a strong desire to motivate completion and fully own the experience.

-Where can you turn a generic process into a personal one?
 Even subtleties like framing progress through the user's name will help.